Napoleon III: Failed coup, exile in London (1836–1840)

 "I believe", wrote Louis Napoleon, "that from time to time, men are created whom I call volunteers of providence, in whose hands are placed the destiny of their countries.
 I believe I am one of those men.
 If I am wrong, I can perish uselessly.
 If I am right, then providence will put me into a position to fulfill my mission."
-He had seen the popular enthusiasm for Napoleon Bonaparte when he was in Paris, and he was convinced that, if he marched to Paris, as Napoleon Bonaparte had done in 1815 during the Hundred Days, France would rise up and join him.
+He had seen the popular enthusiasm for Napoleon Bonaparte when he was in Paris, and he was convinced that, if he marched to Paris, as Napoleon had done in 1815 during the Hundred Days, France would rise up and join him.
 He began to plan a coup against King Louis-Philippe.